jchai002/choir-justice-supplies/au/en/basic-calling.markdown

 ## Receiving incoming calls

-An extension will ring when the number that has been assigned to it has been dialed directly, or when the Virtual Receptionist redirects an incoming call to that extension.
+An extension will ring when the number that has been assigned to it has been dialled directly, or when the Virtual Receptionist redirects an incoming call to that extension.
 You can answer a call by picking up the IP phone when it rings.

-## Dialing internal numbers
+## Dialling internal numbers

-You can call another extension by dialing the extension number (2XXX).
+You can call another extension by dialling the extension number (2XXX).
 Calling a virtual extension places a call to the external forwarding number.

-## Dialing out
+## Dialling out

-You can make an external call by picking up your phone and dialing the outbound number as you normally would:
+You can make an external call by picking up your phone and dialling the outbound number as you normally would:

 * 0X XX XX XX XX for domestic calls
 * XX or XXX for emergency numbers